 #5].
 Make three big phone calls

-Pick up the phone and call a person or a company / organisation that could take your small business to the next level.
+Pick up the phone and call a person or a company/organization that could take your small business to the next level.
 Maybe it’s a dream customer or a distributor who could sell truck-loads of your products.

 #6].
 Put your prices up